Dr Andrew Kirton

 Profile

 My background is in philosophy.
-I did my BA, MRes and PhD at University of Manchester, where I also worked as a teaching assistant in philosophy for several years.
-I then worked on a British Academy project based at Blavatnik School of Govt. in Oxford, researching the crisis of trust in institutions and corporations.
-I joined Leeds in Sept 2018 just as that project was finishing up.
+I did my BA (2006-2009), MRes (2011-2013) and PhD (2014-2018) at the University of Manchester, where I also worked as a teaching assistant in philosophy.
+After my PhD I worked on a British Academy project based at Blavatnik School of Govt. in Oxford, researching the crisis of trust in institutions and corporations.
+I joined Leeds as a Lecturer in Applied Ethics with IDEA in Sept 2018 just as that project was finishing up.

 Responsibilities